meilisearch/documentation/reference/api/overview.md

 The API documentation uses the following conventions:

-- Curly braces (`{}`) represent path parameters, e.g., GET `/indexes/{index_uid}`
+- Curly braces (`{}`) in API routes represent path parameters, e.g. GET `/indexes/{index_uid}`
 - Required fields are marked by an asterisk (`*`)
-- Placeholder text is in uppercase characters with underscore delimiters, e.g., `MASTER_KEY`
+- Placeholder text is in uppercase characters with underscore delimiters, e.g. `MASTER_KEY`

 ## Authorization

-Once you [provide Meilisearch with a master key at launch](/learn/security/master_api_keys.md#protecting-a-meilisearch-instance), you must include the `Authorization` header for all your API requests.
-The `Authorization` header provides the credentials needed to access a protected resource.
+By [providing Meilisearch with a master key at launch](/learn/security/master_api_keys.md#protecting-a-meilisearch-instance), you protect your instance from unauthorized requests.
+From then on, you must include the `Authorization` header along with a valid API key to access protected routes (all routes except `/health`).

 <CodeSamples id="authorization_header_1" />

-While the master key grants full access to your Meilisearch instance, it should only be used for managing the [`/keys`](/reference/api/keys.md) route.
-We recommend using API keys for most of your day-to-day operations.
-API keys grant access to specific indexes, routes, and endpoints.
+The [`/keys`](/reference/api/keys.md) route can only be accessed using the master key.
+For security reasons, we recommend using regular API keys for all other routes.

 ::: note
  v0.24 and below use the `X-MEILI-API-KEY: apiKey` authorization header: